aymenhafeez/aymenhafeez.github.io/_posts/2022-09-07-nvim-grammar-checking.md

 creates a fast and seamless writing environment.
 Though Neovim has a built-in spell checker, one thing I was missing was some sort of system to check grammar while writing.
-This doesn't seem essential but a quick way of checking for grammatical errors can be useful, particularly when writing important documents or reports.
+This doesn't seem essential but a quick way of checking for grammatical errors can be convenient, particularly when writing important documents or reports.
 After some research I came across a plug-in called [grammar-guard](http://github.com/brymer-meneses/grammar-guard.nvim), which uses the [ltex](http://github.com/valentjn/ltex-ls) language server to